 Sunburn results from overexposure of the skin to ultraviolet (UV) radiation; wavelengths in the UVB spectrum (280 to 320 nm) cause the most pronounced effects.

-Symptoms and signs appear in 1 to 24 h and, except in severe reactions, peak within 72 h (usually between 12 h and 24 h).
+Symptoms and signs of sunburn appear in 1 to 24 hours and, except in severe reactions, peak within 72 hours (usually between 12 hours and 24 hours).
 Skin changes range from mild erythema, with subsequent superficial scaling, to pain, swelling, skin tenderness, and blisters.
 Constitutional symptoms (eg, fever, chills, weakness, shock), similar to a thermal burn, may develop if a large portion of the body surface is affected; these symptoms may be caused by the release of inflammatory cytokines such as IL-1.
 Very sunburned skin may exfoliate days later.

-The most common complications are secondary infection, permanent blotchy pigmentation, and significantly increased risk of skin cancer.
+The most common complications of sunburn are secondary infection, permanent blotchy pigmentation, and significantly increased risk of skin cancer.
 Exfoliated skin may be extremely vulnerable to sunlight for several weeks.

-Early treatment of extensive, severe sunburn with a systemic corticosteroid (eg, prednisone 20 to 30 mg po bid for 4 days for adults or adolescents) may decrease the discomfort, but this use is controversial.
+Early treatment of extensive, severe sunburn with a systemic corticosteroid (eg, oral prednisone 20 to 30 mg 2 times a day for 4 days for adults or adolescents) may decrease the discomfort, but this use is controversial.

-Simple precautions (eg, avoiding the sun especially during midday; wearing tightly woven clothing, a hat, and sunglasses; applying sunscreens) significantly reduce the chances of sunburn.
+Simple precautions Prevention The skin may respond to sunlight with chronic (eg, dermatoheliosis [photoaging], actinic keratosis) or acute (eg, photosensitivity, sunburn) changes.
+The sun emits a wide range of electromagnetic... read more (eg, avoiding the sun especially during midday; wearing tightly woven clothing, a hat, and sunglasses; applying sunscreens) significantly reduce the chances of sunburn.